José Luis Turina

 Curriculum Vitae (710 words)

 Born in Madrid, 1952.
 After his studies at the conservatories of Barcelona and Madrid, he received a grant from the Spanish Ministry for Foreign Affairs for studying at the Spanish Fine Arts Academy in Rome, where he attended the classes in Composition given by Franco Donatoni at the Santa Cecilia Academy.

 Teacher of Harmony in the Conservatories of Cuenca an Madrid since 1981, in 1983 he was designated technical advisor of the Ministry for Education and Science, for the reformation of musical teaching in the realm of the new education law of 1990.
-In february 2001 he was appointed Artistic Director of the Spanish National Youth Orchestra.
-From 2004 to 2015 he was also President of the Spanish Association of Youth Orchestras.
+Since 2001 and until 2020 he was artistic director of the Spanish National Youth Orchestra, and from 2004 to 2015 he was also President of the Spanish Association of Youth Orchestras.

 In april 2009 he is appointed to collaborate with Maestro José Antonio Abreu for the creation of Iberoamerican Youth Orchestra, which, conducted by Gustavo Dudamel, gave its first concert in Estoril in december 2009, during the 19th Summit of Iberoamerican Chiefs of State and Government.